MBolger/Media.py/README.md

 What it is and does

-A Python program takes input that produces HTML code for a movie website that displays  movies posters and trailers when cicked.
+A Python program takes input that produces HTML code for a movie website that displays movies posters and trailers when clicked.

 Required Libraries and Dependencies